src-d/guide/talent/open_source_days.md

 # Open Source Days

 Developers at source{d} dedicate 10% of their development time to Open Source projects of their choice.
-This is accomplished with Open Source Days (OSD), which happen on the first Monday of each sprint.
+This is accomplished with Open Source Days (OSD), which happen every two Mondays.

 ## The Rules